Data source merge strategies

 Merge with any key match

-This merge key strategy will merge data source records with existing Ortto records based on any key match.
-(It tells our system to find any match.)
+This merge key strategy will review the merge keys present in the inbound (data source) data and merge with existing Ortto records based on any key match.

 This strategy will look at both your primary and fallback unique identifiers (e.g. email and phone number) to determine whether a match can be found.

 For example, you have your unique identifiers set to use email as the primary identifier and phone number as the fallback.
-Using Shopify as an example, if your Shopify contact’s email address or phone number matches with an existing Ortto record, merge with that record.
-If no Ortto record exists with a matching email or phone number, create a new record.
+Using Shopify as an example, if your Shopify contact’s email address or phone number matches with an existing Ortto record, the system will merge with that record.
+If no Ortto record exists with a matching email or phone number, a new record will be created.

 Match only if previous merge key is empty